EasyG0ing1/MacIcns/README.md

 MacICNS is a Java program that will convert any valid 1024 x 1024 image file into a proper MacOS .icns file.

+---
+#### Program is now compiled with GraalVM into a NATIVE executable just like Swift - No JavaVM

+---

 Valid image types are:
 * PNG
 * JPG